top of page

 Of the ten amateurs on Golf NIL's radar, the question of who gave brands the most bang for their buck delivers an easy answer.

 Team Woods may have finished second in the tournament, but their associated brands clearly came out ahead.
-Tiger and Charlie donned Sun Day Red during tournament and practice rounds, and even Charlie's caddie, Luke Wise, sported a branded hat.
+Both donned Sun Day Red during tournament and practice rounds, and even Charlie's caddie, Luke Wise, sported a branded hat.

 This wasn't Sun Day Red's rookie stop on the amateur scene.
-Charlie was first spotted showcasing his dad's label in July at the U.S. Junior Amateur.
+Wood's first showcased his dad's label in July at the U.S. Junior Amateur.
 In late August, the brand revealed its first official NIL partnership with Stanford quarterbacks Ashton Daniels and Justin Lamson through an Instagram post featuring both athletes in Sun Day Red apparel.

 As we've seen throughout the years, many amateurs endorsed the same brands as their legendary partners.
 Gary Player and his grandson Alexander Hall wore PXG, while Trevor Immelmann and his son Jacob repped Nike.
 Carson Kuchar wore a Bettinardi hat to support dad Matt Kuchar's partnership as a Bettinardi staffer.